Apple. Disney. Coca-Cola.

 Audit your current brand and competitors

-Before you start crafting your brand identity, you also need to get a pulse on your situation—that includes auditing your communication and visual assets, along with the competition.
+Before you start crafting your brand identity, you also need to get the pulse of your situation—that includes auditing your communication and visual assets, along with those of the competition.

 When performing your communications audit, you’ll gather your current brand assets—everything from your website and digital ads to brand personality and imagery—and take a step back.
 If it looks like a big, hot, inconsistent mess, you’ll have some work to do.